 We are looking forward to welcoming all our Year 2 students into Year 3 with us at St Paul's CofE Junior School!
 Below you will find information about how we transition the students and Key Stage 2 skills they will learn when they first start.

 For any further information you may want, please contact us via phone or email using the contact information at the bottom of the page.

-Your Transition Packs are available from the school office, which will now include the Name of your child’s Class Teacher and Class and also the following information:
+Your Transition Packs will be available at the MEET THE TEACHER EVENING on Wednesday 21st June, which will include the Name of your child’s Class Teacher and Class and also the following information:

 We hope these videos give you an idea what life is like at St Paul's.

 The Big Step of Moving From KS1 to KS2

 We recognise that moving to St Paul's CofE Junior School is a big step for a lot of children and we aim to provide many opportunities for Year 2 children to experience life with us before moving over in September.
 During the Summer Term, Year 2 children are normally invited to the Juniors to explore the school and classrooms on a tour with a Year 3 buddy.
 Later in the Summer term, we will hold a transition evening for parents.